 This expands the focus beyond an inner circle of researchers within the field to include, for example, journalists, scholars, entrepreneurs, policy-makers and practitioners lacking a background in ethics of technology.
 The blog functions as a platform for exchanging different points of view and is open to blog posts about 4TU.Ethics members' research, opinion pieces, quick reactions, or thoughts on current developments and topics at the heart of the public discussion.
 These thought-provoking discussions enable the center and its members to engage in the public dissemination of knowledge by covering interesting and societally relevant debates.

 Anna Melnyk is a Ph.D. candidate in the Ethics & Philosophy of Technology section at TU Delft, the Netherlands.
 Her current research is a part of the ERC Advanced Grant research project "Design for Changing Values in Socio-Technical Systems," where she explores changing values in the course of the transition to community energy systems.
 Anna's role in the editorial team is to initiate collaboration with other 4TU projects and teaching efforts as well as to organise blog post series.

 Anne Marte is a PhD candidate at Eindhoven University of Technology where she works on cyber resilience and technological citizenship.
 As a member of the 4TU Blog editorial board, she makes sure each blog is accompanied with great images.

-Leon is a third-year PhD student at the University of Twente where he studies the interaction of technology and public health.
+Leon is a PhD student at the University of Twente where he studies the interaction of technology and public health.
 He supports the blog by organizing blog post series, scheduling meetings, and taking over other administrational tasks to make sure everything runs smoothly.